The Pineapple Room

 Advertising

 Some of the best bars in the world are located right here on our tiny island, from glamorous destination concepts in ritzy hotels, to those tucked away behind unsuspecting shophouse doors.
 And thanks to these establishments leading the charge, there are constantly new drinking holes popping up in a bid to shake up the scene.
-This month, we take a look at some of the latest bar openings, from classy wine bars in the heart of the city, to cosy nooks to unwind away from the noise.
+We take a look at some of the latest bar openings, from a new rooftop spot overlooking Marina Bay, to a cosy bar in an old school library.
 If you’re searching for a new haunt or a reliable spot for a nightcap, look no further than this list of the hottest bars in Singapore right now.

 RECOMMENDED: The 50 best bars in Singapore